tasmota/docs/docs/Rules.md

 var1 1

 Rule1
-  on event#doorbell do var1 %value% endon
+  ON event#doorbell DO var1 %value% ENDON
-  on switch4#state=1 do publish domoticz/in {"idx":11,"nvalue":1} endon
+  ON switch4#state=1 DO publish domoticz/in {"idx":11,"nvalue":1} ENDON
-  on switch4#state=1 do power1 %var1% endon
+  ON switch4#state=1 DO Power1 %var1% ENDON
-  on switch4#state=0 do publish domoticz/in {"idx":11,"nvalue":0} endon
+  ON switch4#state=0 DO publish domoticz/in {"idx":11,"nvalue":0} ENDON
-  on switch4#state=0 do power1 0 endon
+  ON switch4#state=0 DO Power1 0 ENDON

 Rule1 1
 ```